oranga tamariki & youth service

 When a young person in Oranga Tamariki Youth Justice is referred to you, a Youth Justice coordinator or social worker may invite you to meet with them and the young person.

-Treat Youth Justice client NEET referrals as 'manual referrals' in ART
+Treat a Youth Justice referrals as a NEET 'manual referrals' in ART

 For more on Youth Justice please refer to the Oranga Tamariki website.